Dilworthjake/mtg-card-analyser/docs/Readme.md

 #### 3. Transforming

 - This phase is handled by the src/transform/cleaner.py script.
-It performs cleaning, feature engineering, and data normalization, ensuring data quality and preparing the schema for analysis.
+It performs cleaning, feature engineering, and data normalisation, ensuring data quality and preparing the schema for analysis.

 - Main Transformation Steps: